What Do Bibles, Badges, and Businesses have in Common?

 We have a situation in the U.S. where many undocumented immigrants are being taken advantage of by corrupt employers who list them as independent contractors and pay them in cash to avoid paying income and employment taxes.
 In Texas, it is estimated that over 40% of construction workers are misclassified as independent contractors, and that about 50% of construction workers in Texas are undocumented.
 We need to be a nation of law and order, but we cannot just “deport them all,” because the continued growth of the United States’ economy has become dependent on the labor undocumented immigrants provide.
 They have been filling in labor shortages in our growing economy for 30 years, and at our current unemployment rate of 4.2%, there are simply not enough Americans available or willing to take those jobs at the rate our economy is expanding.

 The only solution to stop this payroll fraud while meeting the dynamic needs of our economy and benefiting the everyday American worker, consumer, and business owner, is a system to ID and tax all the undocumented immigrants that are working in America today.
 By issuing the undocumented IDs and taxing them a higher rate than American citizens for a certain amount of time, American workers would be at a competitive advantage while the undocumented would have the opportunity to earn legal status.
-This would also free up immigration control resources to focus on targeting dangerous criminal aliens looking to do our country harm.
+This would also free up immigration control resources to focus on targeting any dangerous criminal undocumented immigrants looking to do our country harm.
 ID and tax is the only solution for the problem of 15 million undocumented immigrants in America that will maintain law and order while benefiting all Americans and American businesses through the trickledown effect of economic stability and growth.

 Based on the reasons discussed, shouldn’t anyone who considers themselves a faithful believer in the Bible, a true backer of law enforcement, or a hardworking capitalist and patron of American businesses, therefore be open to and supportive of a common-sense solution to the immigration system?